School Improvement Plans for Student Success

 The Ministry of Education requires that, “Each school and school board will develop plans for improvement.
 Schools, Boards of Education and the Ministry will monitor progress towards improving student performance and will report these results to parents and the community.
 Implementation may differ from school district to school district.

-This year, our school plans underwent a major revision to more accurately reflect our shift to an inquiry-based model for school improvement.
-While the format of the plan is significantly different, school plans, and the subsequent inquiry questions, must still fall within one of the three district goals of LITERACY, NUMERACY, and SCHOOL COMPLETION.
+This year our school plans reflect our shift to an inquiry-based model for school improvement.
+While the format of the plan is significantly different from previous years, school improvement plans, and the subsequent inquiry questions, must still fall within one of the three district goals of LITERACY, NUMERACY, and SCHOOL COMPLETION.

 1. Inquiry Question(s): Depending on the size of the school and/or the interest of the staff, schools may develop more than one question.
 In some cases, the question will serve as an over-arching question that allows for various learning teams to explore, at greater depth, the specifics of answering the question.
 This section will also include an evidence-based rationale that explains what compelled the staff to ask the question.

 2. Action Plan: Outlining the action that schools will take in order to fully answer their question(s), this section will/could include the follow:

 · Objectives that outline specific steps to be taken or more specific questions to be explored.

 · Structures and Strategies to be implemented for all students and/or the most vulnerable learners.